magga-traducciones/ajahn-chah-collected-singlevol/manuscript/markdown/everything_it-can-be-done.md

 of kamma.
 Those who understand right and wrong, good and evil, are humans.
 The Buddha taught his Dhamma for humans.
-If we people don’t have morality and knowledge of these things, then we are not much different from animals; so it is that we study and learn about morality and make ourselves able.
+If we people don’t have morality and knowledge of these things, then we are not much different from animals; so it is appropriate that we study and learn about morality and make ourselves able.
 This is taking advantage of the precious accomplishment of human existence and bringing it to fulfilment.

 The profound Dhamma is the teaching that morality is necessary.
 When there is morality, we have a foundation on which we can progress in